|Home||Lighting Control||Micro Fusion||Electricity||Climate Change||Contacts||Links|

 15. The crisis of climate change is quickly evolving into a crisis of population, arable land and irrigation.
 The ability of nations to survive depends on their ability to feed their populations.

 16. The people most immediately at risk are those that rely on donations of surplus food.
-When farmers can make more money from production of biofuel feedstock than from production of surplus food, there will be no surplus food to donate.
+When farmers can make more money from production of biofuels than from production of surplus food, there is no surplus food to donate.

 17. Continuing use of fossil fuels for primary energy generation will reduce the Earth's population via starvation and starvation related conflict.
-The only route to relief is generation of really large amounts of non-fossil fuel energy in order to displace fossil fuels.
+The only route to relief is generation of really large amounts of non-fossil fuel energy in order to displace both fossil fuels and biofuels.
 Practical matching of non-fossil fuel electricity generation to the electricity load requires large amounts of energy storage.
-Financially enabling energy storage requires electricity rates based on peak kVA, not cumulative kWh.
+Financially enabling energy storage requires electricity rates that exponentially decrease with increasing daily load factor.

 GLOSSARY OF TERMS